liuyu8721/DCNS/README.md

 We pick up the co-mutation pairs with false discovery rate <0.001.
 Each pair of co-mutations will result in a connection or an edge leading to an adjacency matrix which defines the co-mutation network.
 Because the affinity model indiscriminately identifies homogeneous and heterogeneous co-mutation pairs, respectively abbreviated as HoCPs and HeCPs, we inherited the rate of the co-mutation (RCM) from Qin et al. (2021) to detect HoCPs.
 The HoCPs identified form an aggregated community structure with groups of strongly linked nodes.
 Then the Girvan-Newman partition algorithm (Newman et al. 2004) is used to discover these HoCP groups, named with co-mutation communities.
 All this work is executed by the 'CoNet.R'.

 #### Step 1.3 Weekly co-mutation community tree
+The co-mutation communities exhibit hierarchical organization in weekly co-mutation network.
+This hierarchy can be captured by division of the viral genomes and their hierarchical containment according to the detected communities' presence or not.
+We built an arborescence, a directed rooted tree, to depict their concatenated containment between these divisions and then used its topological ordering to find the hierarchical relationship.
+These are done by 'ComutationCommunityTree.R'.

 ### Step 2 Dynamic creation of a co-mutation community dictionary tree
 Step 2.1 Initial dictionary tree